~Our Nursery~

 Puppies are ready to go home to their new family at 8 weeks with first shots, regular de-worming, veterinary checkup, 2 year health guarantee, puppy bag with food, toys, blanket, & information on potty training & other helpful resources, & copies of pedigree, vet exam, parents’ health clearances, spay/neuter agreement, & AKC limited registration.

 Lifetime support from us is also included – we stand by our goldens & want to keep in touch with our owners.
 We are here for you when you have questions, need pet sitting or grooming, or just want to share pictures and stories of your RTG golden as they grow.
+We host an annual dock diving party for all of our puppy families to reconnect littermates and friends.
 We will ALWAYS accept back a dog we have bred, no matter the circumstances...in fact, we require it if you can no longer care for them at any point during their lives.
 We brought them into this world intentionally & with love, & stand by them for life.